 - Eating Well with Canada's Food Guide suggests you eat the recommended amount and type of food from the four food groups each day to provide all the vitamins and minerals and other nutrients needed for good health.
-Plan meals and snacks ahead of time; eat smaller servings at breakfast, lunch and dinner, and enjoy a variety of healthy, lower-fat snacks throughout the day.
+Plan meals and snacks ahead of time: eat smaller servings at breakfast, lunch and dinner, and enjoy a variety of healthy, lower-fat snacks throughout the day.
 Don't skip meals.
-(See the chart on reverse for healthier food choices from Canada's Food Guide.) - Enjoy vegetables and fruit at each meal or snack to get the amount you need each day.
+(See the chart on reverse for healthier food choices from Canada's Food Guide.) - Enjoy vegetables and fruit at each meal or snack to get the amount you need 2.
+Increase your each day.
 Have a colourful plate at mealtime by choosing at least one dark green and one orange vegetable each day.
-Vegetables and fruits are loaded with vitamins, fibre and antioxidants, all known to help fight disease and allow your body to perform at its best. - 1.
-Eat a variety of healthy food. - 2.
-Increase your intake of vegetables & fruit.
+Vegetables and fruits are loaded vegetables & with vitamins, fibre and antioxidants, all known to help fight disease and allow your body to perform at its best.

+1. Eat a variety of healthy

+food.

+intake of

+fruit.

-- 3. Increase your fibre intake. - Foods high in fibre help curb your appetite and create a feeling of fullness.
+3. Increase your fibre intake. • Foods high in fibre help curb your appetite and create a feeling of fullness.
 Increase your fibre intake by choosing vegetables and fruit, a variety of whole grains such as barley, brown rice, oats, breads and whole wheat pasta, and meat alternatives including beans and lentils.
-Canada's Food Guide recommends choosing vegetables and fruit more often than juice to increase fibre intake. - 4.
-Drink lots of fluids. - Drink six to eight glasses of water a day.
+Canada's Food Guide recommends choosing vegetables and fruit more often than juice to increase fibre intake.
+4. Drink lots of fluids.
+Drink six to eight glasses of water a day.
 Water helps to flush your system, and will keep your mouth busy when you get the urge to smoke.
 Low-fat milk (skim, 1% or 2%), clear soups or small amounts of 100% fruit juice are healthy ways to add more fluid to your diet.
 Cut back on caffeinated drinks like regular coffee, tea and colas because they may make you more nervous and anxious.
 Try switching to decaffeinated versions, or mix your regular brew 50/50 with decaf.
-Alcohol may reduce your willpower to stay tobaccofree, so avoid it until you feel confident you have broken the association. - Be active today and every day. - To be active every day is a step towards better health and a healthy body weight for the new tobacco-free you.
-Canada's Physical Activity Guide recommends building 30 to 60 minutes of physical activity into your daily life to increase your energy and feel good about yourself.
+Alcohol may reduce your willpower to stay tobacco-free, so avoid it until you feel confident you have broken the association.
+5. Be active today and every day. • Being active every day is a step towards better health and a healthy body weight for the new tobacco-free you.
+Canadian Physical Activity Guidelines for Adults recommends 150 minutes of moderate to vigorous aerobic physical activity per week, in bouts of 10 minutes or more to increase your energy and feel good about yourself.
 Walking, biking, gardening, or taking the stairs are examples of ways to make physical activity part of your day.